This page is a collection of old signs and other nifty non-signal items found on, or collected from, the streets of New Jersey.

 A 2018 eBay near-miss… a porcelain guide sign from Essex County that was sold a few miles from me (Arrrgghhh!!).
 I remember seeing these at various Essex County intersections into the 1990s.

 The photo on the left was grabbed from eBay many years ago, showing the only example I have ever seen of the original Garden State Parkway shield design from 1954.
 An ultra-rare piece that I’d love to have in my collection.
-The GSP shield design that all Jerseyans are all familiar with is on the right.
+I used to own one of the more familiar GSP shields.

 Brothers Pizza on NJ Route 33 in Hamilton has a beautiful 18″ NJ Route 33 shield (1949 spec.) on the wall in their dining area.
-Thanks to a visitor to this site named David who sent me these images.
+A visitor to this site named David kindly sent me this photo.